jhsoby/IncubatorCleanup/README.md

 Run the script with the test case file like this:

-`python3 IncubatorCleanup.py Wp/ru testcases.txt --translatens`
+`python3 IncubatorCleanup.py Wp/ru testcases.txt`

 Then review the resulting file `testcases-READY.txt`.

-## Caveats
-The script is currently not optimized for use for wikis where `$wgCapitalLinks` is false.
-This includes all Wiktionaries, and any projects in the Lojban language.
+You should also try it with the optional parameters to see what the differences are.